 Outdoor design becomes a trend

-This being the background, it comes without saying that the bland foldable tables and chairs that used to be called outdoor furniture are not enough to serve such an important goal!
+This being the background, it comes without saying that the bland foldable tables & chairs that used to be called outdoor furniture are no longer enough!

 Embracing nature in outdoor design

 Greenery is obviously one of the first ingredients of outdoor spaces, but not everyone has access to a big garden.

 Good news: the outdoor design trend is also thinking of the ones among us that only have a small space outdoors.
 For instance, it's becoming more common to see planters integrated into furniture, making space for more greenery without taking up any extra space.